 * Coffee, cocoa warehousing replicated metals business model

-* Complaints of high rents, long delays, steep charges to withdraw material
+* Complaints of high rents, long delays, steep charges to

 * ICE says addressing warehousing practices a top priority

 LONDON, Nov 14 The window is closing on